 The size of net you choose depends on the type of animal you are feeding, its developmental stage, lifestyle, as well as the type of hay you are feeding.
 See our Slow Feeding Net Guide for more information.

 1 inch: Ponies, miniature animals, and small rabbit breeds will all do very well with 1-inch netting.

 1.5 inch: This is our most common size for equines, donkeys, mules, alpacas, goats, sheep, llamas, rabbits, and chickens!

-2 inch: For the larger breeds, and working horses, the growing youngster’s, older horses, and roping cattle, and calves.
+2 inch: For larger breeds like drafts, warm bloods, working horses, young and older horses, and calves.

-3 inch: Great for Cattle and Horses - especially in the colder climates with freezing weather.
+3 inch: Great for cattle and horses - especially in the colder climates.

 My horse is wearing shoes, can I still use NAG Bags?

 Can the NAG Bags be left loose?

-Yes - All NAG Bags can be left loose for extra movement and entertainment.
-Must have appropriate fencing and non-sandy surfaces are best.
+Yes.
+NAG Bags can be left loose on non-sandy surfaces for extra movement and entertainment.

 When the net is empty should I refill it, even if he's eaten all his hay for the day?